Reisyukaku/ReiNand/README.md

  Patois/Cakes for CakesBrah.

  Yifanlu for custom loader module!

+ Steveice10/Gudenaurock for helping a lot with arm11 stuff!

  Normmatt for sdmmc.c and generally being helpful!